 Parents have a right to:

 - Request information about staff members' credentials.
-Ask your child's principal about how to do this and/or check the school's
+Ask your child's principal about how to do this and/or check the school's website for information.

-after it is released by the state.
+- Know how your child's school is performing.
+The North Carolina School Report Card for your child's school will be sent home after it is released by the state.
 This typically occurs in November or December.

 - Previous school report cards